psyinfra/onyo/README.md

   Changes are printed to the terminal in the style of `diff`.

-  - `--depth num`: limit the maximum number of levels of directories to search beneath `directory`. `--depth 1` limits to files that are direct children of `directory`.
+  - `--depth num`: Limit the maximum number of levels of directories to search beneath `directory`. `--depth 1` limits to files that are direct children of `directory`.
   - `--dry-run`: Perform a non-interactive trial run with no changes made.